I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Yes, we will," Bonnie chimed in.
 If she could help Shego, she would.
 She just would also keep an eye on Hego to make sure he did not hurt her lover again.

-Shego only smiled; she could not believe how good they made her feel inside.
+Shego only smiled.
+She could not believe how good they made her feel inside.
 Her girlfriends made her feel light and good.
-She hoped that she gave them the same feeling.
-She knew that if she did, they would be together for a good and long time.
+She hoped she gave them the same feeling.
+She knew if she did, they would be together for a good and long time.

 "Oh, Kimmie," Bonnie purred as she turned to the redhead with a sexy smile on her face.
 "I do believe you said something about taking me out of this dress."